chriswendt/ietf/draft-wendt-verified-token.md

 **Appendix B. Example Reference Tokens**

 Example tokens with corresponding certificates and keys to serve as test data for reference implementation.

-**Acknowledgements**

-Particular thanks to members of the ATIS and SIP Forum NNI Task Group including Martin Dolly, Richard Shockey, Jim McEchern, John Barnhill, Christer Holmberg, Victor Pascual Avila, Mary Barnes, also thanks to Henning Schulzrinne, Russ Housley, Jon Peterson, Alan Johnston for valuable feedback on the technical and security aspects of the document.

 **Author's Address**